Ah; fresh laundry. Nothing's better. Crisp and clean, colors bright and whites white.

 - In Despicable Me, Gru's spacesuit turns pink after Margo, Edith, and Agnes wash it together with their ballerina tutus.

-- A throwaway scene in Spider-Man 2 has Peter Parker ruin his whites by washing them in the same load as his Spider-Man costume.
+- A throwaway scene in Spider-Man 2 has Peter Parker ruin his whites by washing them in the same load as his Spider-Man costume (he was washing them at a public dry cleaner, and he presumably felt he couldn't wash his whites and costume separately without someone seeing the latter).

 - A similar gag is mentioned off-screen in The Amazing Spider-Man 2, where Peter and Aunt May are both hiding things they want to put through the laundry; Aunt May insists on handling Peter's laundry on the grounds that he "turned everything red and blue" last time he did the laundry.
 Peter claims he was washing the American Flag.